Cheshire Antiques Consultant

 - Provenance bought from a fine art auction antiques interior sale in Oxfordshire.

-- Highly sought after due to the collectible nature of the religious subject matter.
+- Highly sought after due to the collectible nature of the religious subject.

 - With hanging thread on the back ready for immediate home display.